-California Penal Code 374.3 PC is the California statute that defines the crime of “illegal dumping.”
-Under this code section, illegal dumping is the disposing of garbage, waste and other matter on public or private property.
+California Penal Code § 374.3 PC defines the crime commonly referred to as illegal dumping.
+This section prohibits the unauthorized disposal of garbage, waste, and other matter on public or private property.

 - After a full day of trimming trees and bushes, Terry’s Landscape Company discards the debris upon a public park;